 Using old washcloths or towels while cleaning your face will just add other germs, dirt, and bacteria back onto the fresh face you just took such good care to cleanse.
 Make sure to pat your skin dry.
 No need to dry it completely.
 "The best time to apply moisturizer is right after a wash when the skin is damp, this allows you to trap the moisture on its surface," says Karen Kim, MD, a dermatologist in Chestnut Hill, Massachusetts.

-Instead, you’ll be adding components such as organic unrefined shea butter, jojoba oil, vitamin E, organic hibiscus flower extract and more which work in conjunction with your skin’s natural chemistry and helps to reduce wrinkles, fine lines, dehydration, and dullness.
+Instead, you’ll be adding components such as organic unrefined shea butter, jojoba oil, vitamin E, organic hibiscus flower extract, and more, which work in conjunction with your skin’s natural chemistry and help to reduce wrinkles, fine lines, dehydration, and dullness.

 If you’re looking for the best skincare products to rejuvenate your skin, visit Hawaiian Healing Skin Care at www.hawaiianhealing.com.
 All of the products are made with natural and organic ingredients to combine the magic of nature with your own skin’s needs.